wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-4.&emsp;Think of the love of animals for their [animals’] offspring, and the need they [animals] feel to protect them [animals’ offspring].
+4. Think of the love of animals for their [animals’] offspring, and the need they [animals] feel to protect them [animals’ offspring].
 <sup>2</sup>That [animals feel a need to protect animals’ offspring] is because they [animals] regard them [animals’ offspring] as part of themselves [animals’-selves].
 <sup>3</sup>No one dismisses something he [one] considers part of himself [one’s-self].
 <sup>4</sup>You react to your ego much as God does to His [God’s] creations: with love, protection and charity.